 I’m not a big fan of really orderly designs, with symmetrical elements or tidy circles of pieces arranged in a regimented way.
 No, I tend to go for the intuitive and fast method of working.

 Secondly, I’d like to say, if you are going to make these, use the proper precautions with mortar and grout.
 These are caustic materials, they require that you use dust masks when mixing to avoid breathing in the caustic dust.
-They require that you use rubber gloves to avoid getting the caustic cement on your skin.
+They require that you use rubber gloves to avoid getting the caustic mortar on your skin.
 That said, read the package, note the cautions.
-Don’t go leaving this stuff around children and pets!
-Clean up when you are done and don’t leave this stuff in bowls to harden into cement that you will never get off.
+Please don’t go leaving this stuff around children and pets!
+Please remember to clean up as soon as you are done and make sure not to leave this stuff in bowls to harden into cement that you will never ever get off.

 An important note about dishes and tile to use.
 If you use tile that is meant for indoor use or dishes that are porous under the glaze you will have this nasty thing happen.

 The moisture will seep under the glaze and when it’s cold the water will expand and pop the glaze right off the dish or tile.
 I know, because it’s happened to us.
 So make sure the dish is really dense and not porous and use tile that is very dense and meant for outside use.

 The last important note.
 Wear goggles when snipping dishes.
 Broken pieces have a way of flying out and hitting someone.
 Be careful, for obvious reasons with shards.
 Don’t wipe away little shards with your bare hands, use a dust brush.

 OK enough warnings.
 On to the fun stuff.
 As I said, I like the intuitive way of creating stepping stones.
 But having said that I don’t judge what others may like.
 Creativity is self-expression after all.